-All children should be escorted to the dining hall and asked to stand or sit quietly until they start their lunch.
+All children should be escorted to the dining hall and asked to wait quietly until they start their lunch.

 Children who have been attending a club from 12:00-12:30 should be escorted to the dining hall by the member of staff who has been leading the club.